tomascelko/tomascelko.github.io/_projects/chess_game.md

 ---
 layout: page
-title: project 5
+title: chess
-description: a project with a background image
+description: an other project with a background image and giscus comments
-img: assets/img/1.jpg
+img: assets/img/9.jpg
-importance: 3
+importance: 2
-category: fun
+category: work
+giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.